 With so much in its favour, it is no surprise that Norwich continues to be recognised as one of the best places to live in the UK!

-The city has been named as one of the best places to live in the UK for the third year in a row by The Sunday Times.
+The city has been named as one of the best places to live in the UK The Sunday Times.

 The appeal of living in Norwich is evident, in this article we will take a more in-depth look at what makes Norwich great.

-So, if you are thinking of living in Norwich, enjoy our comprehensive guide to life in Norfolk.
+So, if you are thinking of relocating to Norwich, enjoy our comprehensive guide to life in Norfolk.

 Once the second-largest city in England, there is a rich history in this cathedral city.

 It is important to understand the relative ‘isolation’ of the city to have a true grasp of what it is like to live in.

 Norfolk is situated on the North Sea, there are no onward destinations, motorways or high-speed rail services due to its location.

-This means that Norwich its various suburbs compel residents to live and work within in the area.
+This means that Norwich and its various suburbs compel residents to live and work within the area itself.

-Whilst this may not appeal to everyone, the dependence on the city means there is a fantastic community.
+Whilst this may not appeal to everyone, it means that there is a fantastic community in the area!

 Norwich’s strong community is bolstered by a number of annual festivals.